ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 The sample shows the migration of simple explicit CUDA Graph API's such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphClone etc, to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
 The parallel implementation demonstrates the use of CUDA Graph API's, CUDA streams, shared memory, cooperative groups and warp level primitives.

-We use Intel open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
+> **Note**: We use Intel® open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
+User's can also use Intel® DPC++ Compatibility Tool which comes along with the Intel® oneAPI Base Toolkit.

 This sample contains two versions in the following folders: